jaswanthreddy003/Sysmon-Endpoint-Detections/Event ID 1 (Process Creation)/PowerShell-Abuse-Dectection/readme.md

+This project demonstrates how Sysmon Event ID 1 (Process Creation) can be leveraged to detect and analyze PowerShell activity on a Windows endpoint using Splunk.
+The goal is to differentiate between normal administrative PowerShell usage and suspicious execution patterns commonly associated with attacker tradecraft.
+By generating controlled PowerShell commands and analyzing their telemetry in Splunk, this project highlights key indicators such as command-line arguments, parent-child process relationships, user context, and integrity levels.
+It also emphasizes the importance of identifying false positives to avoid alert fatigue and inaccurate detections.
+This repository serves as a practical SOC-focused walkthrough for understanding PowerShell abuse detection using Sysmon and Splunk.

 -------------Command Used to Generate PowerShell Telemetry-------------------------------

 This section documents the PowerShell commands executed on the Windows VM to generate normal and suspicious process creation events (Sysmon Event ID 1) for analysis in Splunk.